When Will UDISE Portal Open 2026-27 – Module-Wise Schedule, Live Status Check & Preparation Guide

 • Boundary wall status, kitchen shed, computer and electricity status

-• Any infrastructure that changed since last year — new construction, damage, renovation
+• Any infrastructure that has changed since last year — such as new construction, damage, or renovation

 For Teacher Module (prepare now):